nukemastah/elisa_crm/crm-app/SYSTEM_ANALYST_GUIDE.md

 10. System displays success message
 11. System redirects to projects list

-**Alternative Flow 8a: Lead already has active project** 8a1.
-System shows error "Lead already has active project" 8a2.
-User selects different lead
-8a3.
-Back to main flow step 7

 **Postconditions:**
 - New project created with status "pending"
 - Project visible in projects list